gbrammer/grizli/docs/grizli/install.rst

 Setting up a Local Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We recommend that ``grizli`` be installed in a new vitrual environment to minimize conflicts with dependencies for other packages.
+We recommend that ``grizli`` be installed in a new virtual environment to minimize conflicts with dependencies for other packages.
 Possible virtual environment managers are ``conda``, ``venv``, ``pyenv``, etc.
 Here we give example with setting up a ``conda`` environment.